 Luis Gerardo Garcia Santos Coy is a partner in the Mexico City office and member of the Firm’s Executive Committee.
-His practice focuses on Antitrust and Competition, and Mergers and Acquisitions.
+His practice focuses on Antitrust and Competition.

 PracticesAntitrust and Competition Corporate and Commercial Mergers and Acquisitions Telecommunications